WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

    protocol links (eg: `tel: 0800 1234`) and `mailto` protocol links (eg:
    `mailto: hello@wordpress.org).

+In addition, `<LinkControl>` also allows for on-the-fly creation of links based on the **current content of the `<input>` element**.
+When enabled, a default "Create new" search suggestion is appended to all non-URL-like search results.
+When this suggestion is
+selected it will call the `createSuggestion` prop affording the developer the ability to create new links on the fly (the [Navigation Block uses this to allow creation of Pages from within the Block](https://github.com/WordPress/gutenberg/pull/19775/files)).
+See below for more details.

 ### Data sources

 By default LinkControl utilizes the `__experimentalFetchLinkSuggestions` API